rubrikinc/rubrik-sdk-for-powershell/.github/ISSUE_TEMPLATE/enhancement-request.md

 **Describe the solution you'd like**

-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen

 **Describe alternatives you've considered**